 In December 2023, the FASB issued new accounting guidance to improve income tax disclosures.
 The guidance requires annual disclosure of specific categories in the income tax rate reconciliation, separate disclosure of additional information related to reconciling items that meet a quantitative threshold and additional disclosures about income taxes paid, among other qualitative and quantitative disclosure improvements.
-This guidance is effective for us for annual reporting periods beginning on January 1, 2025 using the prospective method, with early adoption permitted.
+This guidance is effective for us for annual reporting periods beginning on January 1, 2025 using the prospective or retrospective method, with early adoption permitted, which we do not intend to elect.
+The guidance will have no impact on our consolidated financial statements but will require expanded disclosures.
 We are currently evaluating the impact the guidance may have on our processes, controls and disclosures.